“Onsen” Japanese Hot Springs

 Buddhism and hot springs also share mythological links.
 Kukai, the founder of the Shingon sect in the ninth Century, is said to have discovered many hot springs across the nation, including the Shuzenji Onsen in Shizuoka Prefecture.

-In addition to the mythology and beauty, these hot springs lie on the third-largest geothermal region in the world.
+In addition to the mythology and beauty, these hot springs lie in the third-largest geothermal region in the world.

 Make sure the bath woman